--sm-threads-pool = custom:100

-Description: The --sm-threads-pool property allows you to fine-tune the SM plugin’s (processors) thread pool.
+Description: The property allows you to fine-tune the SM plugins (processors) thread pool.
 With the default settings every plugin gets his own thread pool.
 This guarantees the best performance and optimal resource usage.
-The downside of this setting is that packets can arrive out of order if they are processed within different thread pools.
+The downside of this setting is that packets can arrive out of order if they are processed within a different thread pools.

-If you really need or want to preserve the order for packets processed by different plugins then the solution is to use the 'custom' thread pool.
-In this case packets processed by all plugins are handled within a single thread pool.
+If you really need or want to preserve the order for packets processed by different plugins then the solution is to use the custom thread pool.
+In such a case packets processed by all plugins are handled within a single thread pool.
 This guarantees that the packets are processed and delivered in the exact order they arrive.
-The number after the colon ':' specifies the thread pool size.
+The number after the colon : specifies the thread pool size.

-We can even fine tune this packet processing.
-Let’s say you want most of the plugins to be executed within a single thread pool to preserve packet ordering for them, but for some selected plugins that should execute within separate thread pools to improve performance.
+What about fine-tuning then?
+Yes, there is an option to fine tune this even further.
+Let’s say you want most of the plugins to be executed within a single thread pool to preserve packet ordering for them, but some, selected plugins can/should execute within separate, own thread pools to improve performance.
 Let’s say, authentication packets and user registration can be actually executed in a separate thread pools as we do not worry about an order for them.
-Users cannot send or receive anything else before they authenticates anyway.
-The solution is to specify a number of threads for the selected plugins in the --sm-plugins property as described above.
+User cannot send or receive anything else before he authenticates anyway.
+The solution is to specify number of threads for selected plugins in the --sm-plugins property as described above.
 For example, setting a common thread pool for all plugins but registration and authentication can be done with following configuration:

 Available since: 5.1.0